Frequently Asked Questions

 Q: How many weeks of vacation do residents receive?

-A: 4 weeks per academic year
+A: Residents receive four weeks of vacation per academic year.

 Q: Is there subsidized housing for residents?